 Fieldfisher is a European law firm, and works extensively with privacy rights, data protection, and legal developments in the cybersec field.
 A useful account to follow for any European reader interested in online security and privacy developments on the Old Continent.

 Govt has announced that almost half of companies have been hit by a cyber breach/attack in last year.
 Do you have an incident response plan?

 The website http://www.malware-traffic-analysis.net offers a technical overview of the latest malware threats that surfaced on the Internet.
 For the most part, the Twitter account shares its on-site content.
 An excellent account to follow for those of you who want deeper, technical insight into the latest malware.

 As the name implies, Privacy Focused is all about privacy-related news and developments.
 It’s not exactly a cybersec account, but it does share online security news and content if they concern user privacy.

 — Privacy Related News (@privacyfocused) April 26, 2017

-For this reason, if you know about another good cybersec Twitter account, please recommend it to us so we might put in our list!
+For this reason, if you know about another good cybersecurity Twitter account, please recommend it to us so we might put on our list!